 In this research brief the offending patterns of Indigenous women in Australia are examined.
 Previously unpublished police and court data for the period 2010-2012 were provided by some Australian jurisdictional criminal justice data agencies.
-The analyses of these data presented in this paper give new insights into offending patterns differences and similarities and amongst charges, court appearances for and convictions Indigenous Australian women.
+The analyses of these data presented in this paper give new insights into offending patterns similarities differences and and amongst charges, court appearances convictions for and Indigenous Australian women.
 The dominance of traffic and driving offences especially in the Northern Territory and Western Australia is marked, as is the use of monetary penalties.
 Offences of common assault and theft as well as imprisonment as a penalty are also prominent.